ICANN 2019 Nominating Committee Invitation and Suggestion for Candidates: Public Technical Identifiers

 This document is a comprehensive description of all of the information needed for the process of expressing interest to serve on the Board of the Public Technical Identifiers (PTI).
 It contains information for potential candidates, for people wishing to suggest candidates, and for the submission of statements of interest.
 It also provides links to other information on the ICANN website regarding the Nominating Committee (NomCom) process.

 The call for candidates is now posted.
-Applications should be received before 21 March 2017 (23:59 UTC), and final selectees should be announced by early September 2017.
+Applications should be received before 18 March 2019 (23:59 UTC), and final selectees should be announced August 2019.

 If you are interested in suggesting someone for one of the leadership positions click here.